csferrie/Brakets/README.md

 The instructions are [here](instructions/Brakets.pdf).

 I suggest getting the cards printed professionally.
-All the cards images are in the [images folder](images/).
+All the cards images are in the [cards folder](cards/).
 I printed the cards pictured above in Canada using https://printerstudio.ca.
 However, they also have a worldwide site (https://printerstudio.com).

 You can print your own cards using a desktop printer with [this file](cards/pieces_dot.pdf).